How Much Rent Can You Afford In NYC?

 Explore Different Neighborhoods

-New York is a large city with many different neighborhoods, including the Bronx, Manhattan, Queens, and Brooklyn.
+New York is a large city with many different neighborhoods, including the Bronx, Manhattan, Queens, and Brooklyn (including Williamsburg).
 Keep an open mind when it comes to these different neighborhoods to increase your chances of finding your ideal rental.
 While Manhattan may be your dream location, you can likely find an apartment for half the price in the Bronx.
 And with NYC’s robust network of public transportation, you should never have a problem getting where you need to go.

 Hopefully, you have a better idea now of what to expect when it comes to renting in NYC and how to determine what you can afford when it comes to rent and other expenses.
 Be sure that you also carefully read your lease agreement before you sign, paying special attention to what it will take to get your security deposit back.
 One of the best ways to get your deposit back in-full is to leave your apartment spotless, which you can do by hiring a professional cleaning service.